ChrisSchulze/portfolio/portfolio/works/project-1.md

 year: 2018
 categories:
 - Branding & UX
-description: 'A brand '
+description: A brand in
-description_second_line: in constant flux
+description_second_line: constant flux

 ---
 Compos customer base was getting old.
 We saw an opportunity in a younger cohort and were assigned to come up with ideas.